rsoto726/capstone-PlaylistCrusaders/README.md

 **Success Criteria:**
 If the entire React frontend is built in TypeScript with strong typing across components and backend API responses, and without falling back to `any`, then I’ll consider this learning goal achieved.
 Autocomplete, error checking, and refactoring should also be improved.

+---

-### Learning Goal: Learn how to implement real-time feedback using WebSockets.
+### Learning Goal: Learn how to implement real-time feedback using WebSockets. --STRETCH GOAL

 **Application:**
 Will use WebSockets to create a real-time "like" button feature for tracks.
 When one user clicks 'like', all other users currently on the site will instantly see the updated like count without needing to refresh.
 This adds a social and interactive component to the app.